Carr Surname Meaning, History & Origin

-Carr Surname Genealogy
+Carr Surname Meaning

-Carr Resources on
+Carr Surname Resources on The Internet

 - Carr and Kerr Family History

-- Carrs in Langcliffe Carrs
+- Carrs in Langcliffe Carrs in north Yorkshire.

 - Carr Genealogy.
 Carrs in Ireland.